-In two previous posts this year (Part 1 and Part 2), we disclosed that due to the integration work related to RemoteFX technologies in Windows Server 2012, it was no longer possible to obtain RDP bandwidth information on a session by session basis on Windows Server 2012, Windows Server 2012 R2, Windows 8, and Windows 8.1.
+In two previous posts during 2014 (Part 1 and Part 2), we disclosed that due to the integration work related to RemoteFX technologies in Windows Server 2012, it was no longer possible to obtain RDP bandwidth information on a session by session basis on Windows Server 2012, Windows Server 2012 R2, Windows 8, and Windows 8.1.

 Microsoft Generates Two Hotfixes

 Fortunately, after our identification of this bug and follow-on advocacy, Microsoft agreed to generate two Hotfixes to restore this functionality.
-Today, with much happiness, we can announce that the first Hotfix has been released and is available for download!
+As a result, the first Hotfix was released and is available for download!

 Note well that this first Hotfix only will work on the Windows Server 2012 and Windows 8 codebase.
-There will be a subsequent hotfix released later this year for the Windows Server 2012 R2 and Windows 8.1 codebase.
+At the time of writing this article, a subsequent hotfix was to be released later for the Windows Server 2012 R2 and Windows 8.1 codebase.

 The Symptoms . . .